shahriar7ahmed/Tomato-FoodEDelivery-website/DEPLOYMENT.md

 - The app uses React Router for client-side routing
 - All routes are configured to redirect to `index.html` for proper SPA behavior
-- Make sure your Netlify site is configured to use the `frontend` directory as the base directory
+- The project root is the base directory for deployment

 ## Environment Variables